Renovamen/what-if/papers/cv/image-aesthetic-assessment.md

 # Image Aesthetic Assessment

-Some papers about image aesthetic assessment, know more about them [here](https://renovamen.ink/2020/02/29/image-aesthetic-assessment/).
+Some papers about image aesthetic assessment (图像美感评估), know more about them [here](https://renovamen.ink/2020/02/29/image-aesthetic-assessment/).

 ## Surveys